alexagedah/MachineLearningBitcoin/README.md

 # MachineLearningBitcoin
 On-chain analysis gained popularity during the crypto bullmarket in 2020 - 2021.
 Does this analysis actually have predictive power?
 Can on-chain analysis predict tomorrow's return on bitcoin?

-In this project I attempt to use a multiple linear regression model to forecast the next day's log returns of Bitcoin using on-chain data as the features.
+This project explores if on-chain data cna be used in a multiple linear regression model to forecast the next day's returns of Bitcoin.
+- First, read the data from the CSV files and create a DataFrame containing the the log differences of the on-chain metrics and tomorrow's log return on bitcoin.
+- Remove all the predictor variables which are collinear
+- Use forward selection to remove half of the predictor variables
+- Fit the multiple linear regression model.

+# Method, Results and Discussion
-Below are the on-chain metrics used.
+Below are the on-chain metrics considered in the model.
 - AVBLS : The Average block size in MB
 - BLCHS : The total size of all block headers and transactions.
 Not including database indexes.
 - CPTRA : Data showing miners revenue divided by the number of transactions.